ahmedsayed940/AirBnB_clone/README.md

 ## Description of the Command Interpreter
 The command interpreter, or console, is a Python script that serves as the primary interface for interacting with the AirBnB clone application.
 It provides a set of commands to perform various actions such as creating, updating, deleting, and displaying instances of different classes within the application.

-### How to Start the ConsoleHow to Use the ConsoleOnce the console is started, you can use it to interact with the AirBnB clone application.
+### How to Start the Console, How to Use the Console, Once the console is started, you can use it to interact with the AirBnB clone application.
 Here are some basic commands and usage instructions:
 To start the console, follow these steps:
 1. Clone the AirBnB clone repository to your local machine.
 2. Navigate to the directory containing the console script (`console.py`).